 Senior Camp 2023

-Senior Camp is a week long residential camp for members aged 11 and over and their horses.
+Senior Camp is a week long residential camp for members aged 11 and over and will run from Sunday 30th July to Friday 4th August.

 It has been held at Plumpton Racecourse for over 60 years and traditionally has between 60 – 70 members attending.
-This year we are still in the planning stage, we will confirm things as soon as we can.
+This year we are still in the planning stage, we will confirm arrangements shortly.

 This camp is fully residential: riders and horses stay for the whole week and there will be no going home at night.
 No visitors are permitted except for those who have volunteered to help in the kitchen.

 Horses are stabled in the secure racecourse stable yard under the care of Pat Turner and her team of muck fairies.
 They oversee the welfare of your horse ensuring they are properly fed, watered and cared for as well as supervising the yard duties.

 Camp is a combination of hard work and fun, with the emphasis being on fun!
-Polly Thom, our Chief Instructor, organises the rides with their instructors – activities include jumping, flat work and stable management.
-We also enjoy a trip to our cross country course at Wivelsden.
+Our Chief Instructor, organises the rides with their instructors – activities include jumping, flat work, stable management and a games afternoon.
 On the last day campers put on a demonstration to parents to show some of the elements they have learnt over the week.
 But it is not all riding and stable duties, we have various demonstrations put on which in the past have included a visit from the jockey school, pilates classes, and visiting vets have dissected various parts of horses!
-On Friday we have a games afternoon with the ever popular cushion polo.

 After the evening meal there are activities such as “It’s a knockout”, a land rover pull, treasure hunt and of course the last night disco, to make sure the campers sleep well.